 Well, that's it.
-I hope you enjoyed this behind-the-scenes tour and I hope you've enjoyed watching BTN this year.
-I know our whole team has had the best time bringing it to you.
-We'll be back in 2024 along with Newsbreak and BTN High.
-And in the meantime, just have the best holidays, and we'll see you soon.
+I hope you've enjoyed the tour and I hope you've enjoyed BTN this year.
+We've certainly enjoyed bringing it to you.
+We'll be back as usual in 2024 along with BTN Newsbreak and BTN High.
+In the meantime, have a fantastic break.
+Be safe, be kind and we'll see you again next year.
 Bye.